 Missouri Benchmarking Policies

-Missouri has one city with a local benchmarking ordinance that affects privately- and publicly-owned and operated buildings.
+Missouri has three cities with local benchmarking ordinances that affect privately- and publicly-owned and operated buildings.
 Click here to see how Missouri handles energy efficiency in state- and publicly-owned buildings.

 Kansas City, Missouri